leafarz/face-recognition-test/README.md

 ## Usage
 - From `face-recognition-test` directory
-- Creating image data
+- Creating image data can be done in 2 ways:
+    1. Create image data via recording
-  - Create data by running command
+        - Run command
           ```
           `create-data.py`
           ```
         - This will try to capture your face and eyes from camera and will create images in the `./data/face_data/[DIRECTORY_NAME]` directory.
         - DIRECTORY_NAME is found in the script.
         - R to record and Q to quit.

-- Extracting image data from existing images
+    2. Extract image data from existing images
-  - Run `extract-images.py`
+        - Run command
+          ```
+          extract-images.py
+          ```
         - This will get faces from images in `./data/images/` and extract it to `./data/face_data` directory.
 Refer to [Directories section](#sec_dir).

 - Train the image data
     - Run `train-data.py` to train the images in the faces folder and create the trained data file.

 - Run the face recognition program
     - Run `face-recognition.py` to test.
     - Q to quit.

 <a name="sec_dir"></a>
 ## Directories